yyle88/syncmap/README.md

 Using `SyncMap` has several advantages:

-- **Generic Type**: When you define the key and value types, you avoid runtime errors caused by type mismatches.
+- **Generic Type**: When you define the key and value types, you can avoid type mismatches.
 - **Clearer Code**: No need for type assertions, making your code easier to write.
 - **Simple Usage**: Works just same as `sync.Map`, so there’s no steep learning curve.